 Is multitasking good or bad for humans?

 Most computers, programs, and operating systems are designed for multitasking and do a great job at it.
-However, many studies show that show multitasking for people can reduce productivity, can increase mistakes, and may even be bad for your brain.
+However, many studies show that multitasking can reduce productivity, increase mistakes, and decrease cognitive performance.

 How can I multitask on a computer?

 Computers make it easy to multitask between one or more programs by having different windows for each program open on the computer.
 Below are all of the different ways you can multitask on a computer.

 Have multiple windows open at once

 If you have a large display, you can resize a window and move it so more than one window is shown on the screen at once.
 New versions of Windows also makes it easy to move a window to each side or corner of your screen.